Do you think that you have to be born a great leader? Think again.

 Applying the science of happiness to the business world, Hsieh describes how an organization can create a great company culture and customer satisfaction.
 Learn valuable lessons about setting up and leading a successful business.
 This is a practical and readable account with plenty of actionable advice.

-Create winning organizations by improving your entrepreneur leadership.
+Create winning organizations by improving your entrepreneurial leadership.

 15. The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz